psi4/psi4/doc/sphinxman/source/optking.rst

 distance is less than the sum of atomic radii times the value of
 |optking__covalent_connect|.
 If the user finds that some
 connectivity is lacking by default, then this value may be increased.
-Otherwise, the internal coordinate definitions may be modified.
+Otherwise, the internal coordinate definitions may be modified directly.
 If one desires to see or modify the internal coordinates being used, then one can set
 |optking__intcos_generate_exit| to true.
 The internal coordinate
 definitions are provided in the file with extension ".intco".
 See the :ref:`sec:optkingExamples` section for more detail.

-.. warning:: Optimizations where the molecule is specified in Z-matrix format with dummy atoms will result in the molecule being converted to a Cartesian representation.
+.. warning:: The selection of a Z-matrix input, and in particular the inclusion of dummy atoms, has no effect on the behavior of the optimizer, which begins from a Cartesian representation of the system.

 The ongoing development of optking is providing for unique treatment of coordinates which connect distinct molecular fragments.
 Thus, several keywords